openl2m/openl2m/docs/devices.rst

 * *HP 4200* series, specifically 4204vl (J8770A).
 * *Aruba 2930F/M* series; single units.
 * *Aruba 5400* series; chassis based, regular, zl, and zl2.

+Via REST api:

+Any device that can run v16.x of AOS-S, and has the REST api enabled (see configuration page).
+This has been tested on a single 2930M, using firmware v16.11.x, and REST api v4.
+Due to lack of test hardware, PoE support has not been implemented.

 **Aruba AOS-CX**